vpsfreecz/vpsadmin/nodectl/man/man8/nodectl.8.md

 `chain` *id* `resolve`
   Mark the chain as resolved.

+`chain` *id* retry [*transaction_id*]
+  Rerun transaction chain, either from the beginning or from *transaction_id*.
+  All or transactions up from and including *transaction_id* are marked as queued and executed again.

+  This command is intended to be used on transaction chains that end up in state `fatal`.

 `reinit` `shaper`|`all`
   Reinitialize resources. resource may be one of `shaper` or `all`.
   The reinitialization is an atomic operation.